core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 publish-subscribe broker:
 : A CoAP server capable of receiving messages (publications) from CoAP clients acting as publishers and forwarding them to CoAP clients acting as subscribers.
-  The Broker can also temporarily store publications to satisfy future subscriptions and pending notifications.

 CoAP client (publisher or subscriber):
 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages to the Broker on specific topics.
 Subscribers have an ongoing observation relation (subscription) to a topic.
 Neither publishers nor subscribers need to have any knowledge of each other; they just have to share the topic they are publishing and subscribing to.